Topics

 • Quantum-confined systems including quantum dots and nanowires

-• Quantum optics on the nanoscale
+• Quantum optics on the nanoscale, Quantum light propagation in nanophotonics, plasmonics and metamaterials

 • Nanoscale control of optical forces (such as optical tweezers) and optomechanics (such as cavity optomechanics and acoustic metamaterials)